 SOLID WASTE MANAGEMENT (Residential)

 Daily and ongoing administration of activities and facilities necessary to accommodate the processing of residential solid waste.
 The integrated approach adopted by Seminole County includes collection, transportation, sorting and separation, transfer, and disposal of solid waste.

+SOVEREIGN WATERS/LAND

-SOVEREIGN WATERS/LAND OF THE STATE
+OF THE STATE

 Those lands waterward of the ordinary or mean high water line, submerged beneath navigable fresh water (i.e., inland lakes).
 Such sovereign land includes all submerged land to which title is held by the Board of Trustees of the Internal Improvement Trust Fund, who provides by statute the acquisition, administration, management, control, supervision, conservation, protection, and disposition of state-owned lands under its control.
 Activities on and sales of, sovereign submerged lands must not be contrary to public interest.

 STATUTE

 A written law enacted by an official legislative body.

 STORM DEBRIS (Vegetation)

 Large size or volume vegetative debris generated by winds, rain and other storm conditions.
 Typically requires direct disposal by owner at County disposal facilities.

-STORMWATER SYSTEM

-Natural or manmade conditions that provide management of rain water so that flooding is reduced; water is absorbed and filtered before reaching waterbodies.
-Stormwater systems come in a variety of shapes, sizes and forms, but basically there are four types: stormwater retention basin, stormwater swale, dry detention, and wet detention.
-Additional information: http://www.ircstormwater.com/documents/Neighborhood_Guide.pdf

 STREET LIGHTING

 Lighting equipment system intended to provide enhanced roadway lighting that offers quick, accurate, and comfortable visibility at night that will safeguard and facilitate both vehicular and pedestrian traffic.
 Within the structure of individual MSBUs, the authorized services may extend to ancillary lighting and electrical expenditures, such as entrance lighting and flood lights in common areas and metered account services that are considered to be part of the overall street lighting plan within a specific geographic area.

 STREET LIGHTING ASSESSMENT

 An annual cost share levy on property to fund the street lighting system located in the vicinity or along the access route to the property.
 [Refer to Variable Rate Assessment]

 TAX COLLECTION FEE

 The amount paid by the MSBU Program to the County Tax Collector for providing the billing and collection services associated with the non-ad valorem assessments levied by County.

 TAX ROLL

 Formal listing of property tax records as prepared annually by the Property Appraiser and certified to the Tax Collector for collection.

-TROPHIC STATE INDEX
+TROPHIC STATE INDEX (TSI)

-(TSI)

 A classification system designed to "rate" individual lakes, ponds and reservoirs based on the amount of biological productivity occurring in the water.

+UNINCORPORATED

-UNINCORPORATED Land/property within the County boundary that is not within the taxing boundary of any incorporated municipality (city).
+Land/property within the County boundary that is not within the taxing boundary of any incorporated municipality (city).

+UNPLATTED LAND

-Land that is not defined or described with a legal description inclusive of lot UNPLATTED LAND number, or lot and block number as shown in the county records office.
+Land that is not defined or described with a legal description inclusive of lot number, or lot and block number as shown in the county records office.

 (Refer to Platted Land)

-VARIABLE RATE Type of levy that is assigned on an annual basis to fund ongoing municipal ASSESSMENT services.
+VARIABLE RATE ASSESSMENT Type of levy that is assigned on an annual basis to fund ongoing municipal services.
 Assessment amount may be adjusted annually based on budgeted cost for service continuation.

+WASTEWATER

-WASTEWATER Water that has been used in washing, flushing, manufacturing, etc.;
+Water that has been used in washing, flushing, manufacturing, etc.;

 sewage.

-(or Body of Water)

-WATERBODY Stationary accumulations of water, such as lakes, ponds or wetlands; as well as moving bodies of water such as rivers, streams, and canals.

-Part of the County's metered-water system that provides distribution or WATER LINE (Potable)

-conveyance of water that (a) has been treated by a facility permitted by the Florida Department of Environmental Protection and (b) meets the requirements of the Florida Safe Drinking Water Act.
+WATERBODY (or Body of Water) Stationary accumulations of water, such as lakes, ponds or wetlands; as well as moving bodies of water such as rivers, streams, and canals.
+WATER LINE (Potable) Part of the County's metered-water system that provides distribution or conveyance of water that (a) has been treated by a facility permitted by the Florida Department of Environmental Protection and (b) meets the requirements of the Florida Safe Drinking Water Act.

+WHITE GOODS

-WHITE GOODS Large appliances such as refrigerators, ranges, washers, water heaters, and other similar large domestic appliances.
+Large appliances such as refrigerators, ranges, washers, water heaters,

+and other similar large domestic appliances.